pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 chmod +x NVIDIA-Linux-x86_64-550.54.14.run
 sudo ./NVIDIA-Linux-x86_64-550.54.14.run
 ```

+Note that you can start downloading in your browser, and then copy the link into VM machine that you have and `wget link` to download it inside VM.

 This should normally work and do the job for you.
 I would say yes on everything it would say afterwards.
 ![](already-installed.png)